 Why is everybody pellet grilling?

 Pellet grilling is becoming more and more popular each season because it’s a relatively affordable way to produce top-caliber smoked foods at your own home.
+Be sure to check out our pellet grill reviews in another article.
 It takes the traditional backyard smoker and builds on it, making it easier to use and more versatile.

 Most of them work in a very similar way.
 There’s a hopper attached to either the side or the back of the grill which holds pellets, often between 10-40 pounds at once, and it feeds them into the flames as necessary to achieve your desired temperature.
 The temperatures often range from 170 degrees up to 500.
 This allows you to smoke your food very slowly, for a perfectly flavorful and tender result, or to get the cooking done more quickly similar to that of a BBQ, but once again, with the delicious flavor profile from the pellets.